ChristophP/elm-esm/README.md

 Don't use this for elm-test. `elm-esm` is meant for use in the browser.
 NodeJS still only has [experimental support for ESM](https://nodejs.org/docs/latest-v14.x/api/esm.html) *sigh*.

+### Does this work for all Elm versions?

+It's only tested for Elm 0.19.1, but it may work with 0.19.0 too.
+Please open you run into issues here.